Coronavirus (COVID-19): book your vaccination appointment

 Booking an appointment

 You need to book an appointment to get vaccinated.
 Most appointments need to be booked in advance.
-You may also be able to go to a drop-in clinic without an appointment.
+You may also be able to go to a community drop-in clinic, outreach clinic or pharmacy drop-in clinic.

-If you provide an email when you book an appointment, you will receive a digital copy of your COVID-19 immunization record.
+If you provide an email when you book an appointment, you will receive a digital copy of your COVID-19 vaccine receipt.
 By providing an email you also receive appointment confirmations, reminders and your second dose booking email.

 Nova Scotia Health Card